matrixorigin/matrixorigin.io/docs/MatrixOne/Deploy/deploy-MatrixOne-cluster.md

 4. The command result shown in the figure above indicates that the Kubernetes cluster has been successfully installed.

 5. Adjust the DNS routing table on each node in Kubernetes.
 Please execute the following command on each machine to find the nameserver containing `169.254.25.10` and delete the record.
-(This record may affect the communication efficiency between Pods)
+(This record may affect the communication efficiency between Pods, if this record does not exist, there is no need to change it)

     ```
-    vim
+    vim /etc/resolve.conf
     ```

     ![](https://github.com/matrixorigin/artwork/blob/main/docs/deploy/deploy-mo-cluster-10-1.png?raw=true)